 No, the first miracle was none of the above.
 The first miracle of Christ was deliverance.
 (I know what you were taught, but Biblical scholars still debate this because John said the first miracle was in Cana (John 2:11).
 The other three Gospel writers, Matthew, Mark, and Luke, did not agree.
-Matthew suggest it was the man with leprosy (Matthew 8:1-4).
+Matthew suggests it was the man with leprosy (Matthew 8:1-4).
 Mark and Luke say deliverance.
 With two witnesses, I'm going with Mark and Luke (Mark 1:23, Luke 4:33).
 I don't think Jesus did any miracles before the Holy Ghost came on him.)

 THE FIRST MIRACLE